qlpqlp/old-twitter-x-dogecoin/README.md

 ## About

-Don't like the Twitter rebrand to x.com?
-Neither did I, so I made this Chrome extension that lets you revert x-branding back to the beloved bird.
+Remember Dogecoin logo on Twitter / X ?
+So I clone https://github.com/cygaar/old-twitter Repo and changed a litlebit to make this Chrome extension that lets you shoe Dogecoin Logo.

 The loading icon still needs to be replaced.